Tuesday, February 10, 2026

 A complaint case management system is built with this kind of process in mind.

 So the question isn’t whether a CRM can store complaint information.
-It’s whether it helps your team manage complaints properly in a regulated environment without adding more admin and patched fixes.
+It’s whether it helps your team manage complaints properly in a regulated environment without adding more admin and workarounds.

 If you want a deeper explanation, read What is complaint case management software?